 3. Registan, Uzbekistan

 Located in the city of Samarkand, the complex was the heart of the ancient city’s social life.
-This public square, built from 15th to 17th centuries is surrounded by three magnificent Madrasas, each one having its own unique identity.
+This public square, built from the 15th to 17th centuries is surrounded by three magnificent Madrasas, each one having its own unique identity.
 These Mosiac and Majolica-ornated structures are excellent examples of Islamic architecture in Central Asia.

 4. AhuTongariki, Easter Island, Chile